Black Nova Scotians: Nova Scotia Association for the Advancement of Coloured People

-Led by minister William Pearly Oliver, the Nova Scotia Association for the Advancement of Coloured People was formed in 1945 out of the Cornwallis Street Baptist Church.
+Founded by Pearleen Oliver and led by minister William Pearly Oliver, the Nova Scotia Association for the Advancement of Coloured People was formed in 1945 out of the Cornwallis Street Baptist Church.
 The organization was intent of improving the standard of living for Black Nova Scotians.
 The organization also attempted to improve Black-white relations in co-operation with private and governmental agencies.
 The organization was joined by 500 Black Nova Scotians.
 By 1956, the NSAACP had branches in Halifax, Cobequid Road, Digby, Weymouth Falls, Beechville, Inglewooe, Hammonds Plains and Yarmouth.
 Preston and Africville branches were added in 1962, the same year New Road, Cherry Brook, and Preston East requested branches.
 In 1947, the Association successfully took the case of Viola Desmond to the Supreme Court of Canada.
 It also pressured the Children's Hospital in Halifax to allow for Black women to become nurses; it advocated for inclusion and challenged racist curriculum in the Department of Education.
 The Association also developed an Adult Education program with the government department.

 By 1970, over one-third of the 270 members were white.